SCHOOLS OF ART

 In addition to its role as a fine art school, and in keeping with its founding principle to 'mount an annual exhibition open to all artists of distinguished merit', the RA also offered talented artists the opportunity to draw attention to themselves at an annual Summer Exhibition sponsored by the Academy.
 This juried exhibition, staged each year from May to August, acted as a launching pad for numerous careers, including that of JMW Turner (1775-1851) who at the age of 15 became the youngest ever exhibitor at the RA.
 During the 19th and early 20th century, being elected a full Academician was probably the most coveted award for any artist.
 Even today, in our post-Modernist, post-YBA world, RA membership remains the ultimate official distinction.

 Membership of the academy is limited to 80 Academicians or "RAs", from areas such as painting, sculpture, engraving, printmaking or architecture, and all must be "professionally active in Britain".
 On attaining the age of 75, they are promoted to Senior Academicians, thus creating vacancies for new Members, who are both nominated and elected annually by existing RAs.
 One condition of membership requires each Academician to donate one of their works to the Academy's Permanent Collection.
-The list of previous Royal Academicians includes such luminaries as Sir Joshua Reynolds, John Constable, Thomas Gainsborough, and JMW Turner, while current Members include artists like David Hockney, Tracey Emin, and Anish Kapoor, as well as the architect Sir Norman Foster.
+The list of previous Royal Academicians includes such luminaries as Sir Joshua Reynolds, John Constable, Thomas Gainsborough, JMW Turner and Edwin Lanseer, while current Members include artists like David Hockney, Tracey Emin, and Anish Kapoor, as well as the architect Sir Norman Foster.

 Royal Academy Today